snuggery/snuggery/packages/build-angular/README.md

 - `styleProcessor`, which allows it to e.g. provide support for Stylus or to override the built-in SASS loader.
 - `typescriptTransformers`, which are passed as `customTransformers` to typescript.
 This allows you to hook into the compilation itself, e.g. to modify generated javascript or generated types.
+- `esbuildPlugin`, the `setup` function for an `esbuild` plugin which will be used when bundling the compiled JavaScript files.
+Take special care with what you do in these plugins, as it's easy for these plugins to break the built package.
 - `processManifest`, a function that is called with the `package.json` before it is written in the output folder.
 - `finalize` is called after the package build is complete, before the build function returns